 - Blend cream cheese, vanilla and sugar until smooth.
 Spread over cooled crust.

-- Cook, stirring constantly until mixture is clear.
+- Combine 1 tablespoon cornstarch with 1/4 cup of water.
+Add to pureed strawberries.
+Cook, stirring constantly until mixture is clear.

 - Put individual strawberries on top of filling.
 Pour pureed strawberries on top.